SPRING 2019 RECREATION BASEBALL REGISTRATION IS OPEN

-We are pleased to announce that the registration system for the 2018 Spring North Hunterdon Youth Recreation Baseball season for children age 4 through 12 is now open!
-Our registration period closes on January 2nd, 2018.
-PLEASE ASSIST THE BOARD OF DIRECTORS BY REGISTERING EARLY.
+We are pleased to announce that registration for our 2019 Spring North Hunterdon Youth Baseball season for children age 4 through 12 is now open!
+Our registration period will close on January 2, 2019.
+We ask that all children are registered prior to this deadline so the league can ensure ample time for the teams can be formed and uniforms be ordered on time.

-North Hunterdon Youth Baseball is a non-profit corporation whose revenues are derived solely from its membership fees and fundraising efforts.
-We are not affiliated with any municipality or recreation department and receive no public or municipal funding.
-All costs associated with operating our league, including field maintenance, equipment, uniforms and umpire fees, are paid through our registration fees and fundraising efforts.
+North Hunterdon Youth Baseball (NHYB) is a non-profit organization whose revenues are derived solely from its membership fees and fundraising efforts.
+We are not affiliated with any municipality or recreation department.
+We receive no public or municipal funding.
+All costs associated with operating our league which includes field maintenance, equipment, uniforms and umpire fees, are paid by our registration fees and fundraising efforts.

 The purpose of this model is to ensure that we have adequate volunteers to run our concession stand which raises funds for the league.
 In this regard, we urge families to work the concession stand in support of our league.

-Our league is open to all players who live in the North Hunterdon-Voorhees school districts.
-Our Spring Recreation program is open for all children ages 4 to 12 – Senior League registration will open in December.
-Your child’s baseball age is the age they will be as of May 1, 2018.
+Our league is open to all players who live in the North Hunterdon-Voorhees school districts, with the exception of Tewksbury.
+Our Spring Recreation program is open for all children age 4 to 12 – Senior League registration will open in December.
+Your child’s baseball age is the age they will be as of April 30, 2019.
 Please feel free to pass this email along to anyone who you think would be interested in joining our league.

-The Spring program will run from mid/late March to early/mid-June.
+The Spring program will run from late March to early/mid-June.
 Teams will play an average of 1 game during the week and 1 game on Saturday.
 Unless there are rainouts that need to be made up, there will be no games on Sunday.
-Each team will also practice prior to the season and throughout the year at the discretion of the team manager.
+It is our goal to have each team practice prior to the season.
+In season practices will be at the discretion of the team manager.

-If you are interested in being a manager or coach, you will find a separate registration on the NHYB registration site – there is no cost to register as a manager or coach.
-Registration will require a background check and one-time attendance at a safety course sponsored by Rutgers University at a cost of $40 – see the registration site for more details.
+If you are interested in being a manager or coach, you will find a separate registration on the NHYB registration site.
+There is no cost to register as a manager or coach.
+Registration will require a background check and one-time attendance at a safety course sponsored by Rutgers University (RUTGERS Certification) at a cost of $40.
+Each Coach and Manager will also need to complete a background check prior to the 2019 season.
+This is a mandate by the High Bridge Police Department, the municipality that our fields reside in.
+Additional information on the RUTGERS safety and background check requirements can be found on our registration listed on www.nhyb.us

 Placement on an NHYB team;

-A 12-14 game regular season schedule with umpires (AA division though Majors American);
+A 12-14 game proposed regular season schedule with umpires (AA division though Majors American);

 At least 2 guaranteed playoff games (AA division though Majors American);